DAS-OATs/astrocook/docs/installation.md

 ### Running the App

-To launch the GUI from the source code, run the launcher script from the root directory:
+To launch the GUI from the source code, run this from the root directory:
 ```
-python tests/launch_pyside_app.py
+python -m astrocook
 ```